 Some notes on how this code works:

-- The special property QViewModeUserGroups is used to obtain the user groups.
+- The special Displayr variable QViewModeUserGroups is available to Calculations on the page.

 - If you are in Edit mode, then the QViewModeUserGroups property returns a value of NULL.
 So the second part of the code checks for a NULL value, and in that case, manually assigns user groups NSW and VIC (for New South Wales and Victoria in Australia).
-When you want to test the appearance in Edit mode, this is the line to change.
+When you want to test the appearance in Edit mode for a particular filter group, this is the line to change.

 - The third part of the code determines what account administrators will see when viewing the document.
 Again, here I have assigned NSW and VIC, and this line can be changed when you want to see what a person from a specific user group will see.